Estimated CTR

 If retail-brand.com is appearing on multiple terms, then the aforementioned % will be weighted according to the average monthly search volume of each term.

-Using the two search terms "black dress" and "black cocktail dress", which Google tells us have an average search volume of say 3,000 searches per month and 300 searches per month.
+Using the two search terms “black dress” and “black cocktail dress,” which have average search volumes of 3,000 and 300 searches per month respectively:

 Estimated Impressions